Visitors

 Please ensure that your household members and visitors don’t disturb the reasonable peace, comfort and privacy of your neighbours.

-We may issue you a warning and ‘Notice to remedy breach’ if your household members or visitors breach any of your tenancy agreement terms.
+We may issue you a warning and ‘Notice to remedy breach’ if you, your household members or visitors breach any of your tenancy agreement terms.

 Visitors must not park in the car spaces provided for tenants in unit complexes.
 They must park on the street or in car parks allocated for visitors.